aws-samples/amazon-omics-tutorials/example-workflows/nf-core/workflows/scrnaseq/AWS-HEALTHOMICS.md

 ## Step 3: Testing

-The steps below verify that the migrated pipeline will run on Omics using a minimal test dataset.
+The steps below verify that the migrated pipeline will run on HealthOmics using a minimal test dataset.
 Test completion time depends on the data size used.
 For the set documented below, the workflow completed in ~1hr.

 ### Clone the nf-core/test-datasets repository and checkout the `scrnaseq` branch